| ARCHITECTURAL BARRIERS COMPLIANCE BOARD36 CFR Chapter XI[Docket No. 98-4]Response to Petition for Rulemaking on Church

 buildings

+and facilities.
 On April 6, 1997, the Access Board received

 a petition for rulemaking from